fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-pdf-files-in-print-format.md

 In the above code:

-- Firstly, export a dashboard for which you want to customize the height and width of the image.
-- Import and resolve the dependencies as per the system/programming language specific dependencies, and the FusionExport SDK client.
 - Create a new instance of the `ExportConfig()` object, which will be used to extract the chart configuration by using the chart configuration file path you pass to its set() method.
 You can also pass on an object containing the serialized JSON string representation of the configuration to the `set()` method.
 - Set the `type` to `pdf`.
 - Create a new instance of the `ExportManager()` object.
 To export the chart, pass the instance of `ExportConfig()` to `export()`, which is a method of the instance of `ExportManager()`.
 This will export the chart, and save the output file to the path you provide (by default, it is the directory from which the code is being executed).